skstan256/startup/notes.md

 - log on to false website, which puts requests to the normal website and funnels it back
 - same origin policy

+## Express:
+Express provides support for:
+- Routing requests for service endpoints
+- Manipulating HTTP requests with JSON body content
+- Generating HTTP responses
+- Using middleware to add functionality